behu-kea/first-semester-java/lessons/week-02/4-thursday.md

 What is your surname?
 ```

-Now the user puts in his/her firstname.
+Now the user puts in his/her surname.
 In this example `Hughes`

 ```
 Welcom dear Benjamin Hughes ❤️